sastantua/matcha/Readme.md

 I've learn that the simpler your design, the better.
 The app is quite responsive.

-Here are some screenshots of the app running:
+You can find some screenshots of the app running at the end of this Readme

+## Back

 <img src="front/public/matcha_screen/Homepage.png" alt="homepage" width="500"/>
 <img src="front/public/matcha_screen/Signup.png" alt="signup" width="500"/>